Max Planck Institute for Evolutionary Anthropology

-The Max Planck Institute for Evolutionary Anthropology (Max-Planck-Institut für evolutionäre Anthropologie, shortened to MPI EVA) is a research institute based in Leipzig, Germany, that was founded in 1997.
-It is part of the Max Planck Society network.
+The Max Planck Institute for Evolutionary Anthropology (Max-Planck-Institut für evolutionäre Anthropologie, shortened to MPI EVA) is a research institute in the Max Planck Society network, based in Leipzig, Germany.
+It was founded in 1997 by French-Swiss primatologist Christophe Boesch and Swedish geneticist (and later Nobel laureate) Svante Pääbo as part of the Max Planck Society network, and was a central location in the development of archaeogenetics and molecular anthropology as scientific disciplines.
+The institute currently represents researchers from over 30 nations, and is closely affiliated with Leipzig University.
+Many MPI EVA researchers hold joint appointments at the University, which also co-administrates the institute's International Max Planck Research School, the Leipzig School of Human Origins.

-Well-known scientists currently based at the institute include founding director Svante Pääbo and Johannes Krause (genetics), Christophe Boesch (primatology), Jean-Jacques Hublin (human evolution), Richard McElreath (evolutionary ecology), and Russell Gray (linguistic and cultural evolution).
+Well-known research leaders currently and formerly working at the institute include Svante Pääbo and Johannes Krause (archaeogenetics), Christophe Boesch (primatology), Janet Kelso (genetics), Jean-Jacques Hublin (human evolution), Richard McElreath (evolutionary ecology), Mark Stoneking (evolutionary anthropology), Hugo Zeberg (evolutionary medicine), and Russell Gray (linguistic and cultural evolution).

 Departments

-The institute comprises six departments, several Research Groups, and The Leipzig School of Human Origins.
-Currently, approximately 375 people are employed at the institute.
+The institute employs approximately 375 people organized into seven Departments, multiple Research Groups, and The Leipzig School of Human Origins.
 The former department of Linguistics, which existed from 1998 to 2015, was closed in May 2015, upon the retirement of its director, Bernard Comrie.
 The former department of Developmental and Comparative Psychology operated from 1998 to 2018 under director Michael Tomasello.

+As of July 2026, the departments and respective research groups are: